ladybirdweb/faveo-server-images/docs/installation/providers/community/generic.md

 ### Types of databases

-The official Monica installation uses mySQL as the database system and **this is the only official system we support**.
-While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Monica as we've never tested it.
+The official Faveo installation uses mySQL as the database system and **this is the only official system we support**.
+While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
 Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

 ## Installation steps